AYAN-IMRAN/Github-Profile-Finder/README.md

-# 🐙 GitHub Profile Finder 🔍
+# 🐙 GitHub Profile Finder & Comparer 🔍⚔️

-A modern **React-based web app** to search and explore GitHub user profiles with clean UI and instant insights.
+A modern **React-based web app** to search, compare, and explore GitHub user profiles with a sleek UI and instant insights.
 Built with ❤️ by **Ayan Imran**.

 ---